nredick/messaging/SMS/README.md

-# Simple SMS messenging script!
+# Simple SMS messaging script!
 Bare-bones script for sending SMS messages in the US & Canada.